 Course TA: We are very lucky to have a course teaching assistant this semester, Katie Hogan.
 She will hold weekly office hours.
-She will be in Tyler 228 on Fridays from 2:00-3:30.

 Textbook: Intermediate Microeconomics by Hal Varian.
 The current edition is the 9th.
 Please feel free to use an earlier edition if you would like, but be aware that page numbers and problems may differ.